Lightning-AI/pytorch-lightning/docs/source/fabric/fundamentals/launch.rst

         --accelerator=cuda \
         --precision=16

-:class:`~lightning_fabric.fabric.Fabric` can also figure it out automatically for you!
+:class:`~lightning.fabric.fabric.Fabric` can also figure it out automatically for you!

 .. code-block:: bash